 By the time Joan was 50, she convinced herself her dream of being a writer was dumb and she had no chance of being successful.
 But something kept nagging deep inside.
 In early 2011, Joan returned to college, pursing a business degree.
 Loathing the classes, she tried to make the best of it.
 During a Micro Economics class, she experienced an “Ah Ha!” moment.
 Several assignments asked the students to compute boring economic concepts and write papers about them.
 The professor said, “Be creative, and write a paper with math, not a math paper.”
 Joan allowed her creative side to emerge and went for it.
 She wrote a paper with math, and realized she needed to change course and go back to her passion of writing.

 Joan immediately changed colleges (and majors) in September 2011, attending Southern New Hampshire University online.
 Joan earned my B.A. in English/Creative Writing with concentrations in both Fiction and Non-Fiction in August 2014.
 She continued her education and earned her M.A. in English/Creative Writing in April 2017.

 Since making the decision to follow her heart Joan’s been published both online and in print, for her non-fiction and fiction stories.
 Along with writing women’s fiction, middle grade stories, and picture books, Joan enjoys blogging, writing, and helping other writers by offering editing and proofreading services.

-Please check out Joan’s blog and the rest of her website.
+Please check out Joan’s blog and website.
 Be sure to leave a comment or say “Hi” – She’d love to hear from you.

 Thanks for stopping by.